-DNCA Finance aims to gradually reduce its exposure to coal to zero by 2030 for companies in the European Union and the OECD, and by 2040 for other companies.
-The deadline for reducing exposure to unconventional fossil fuels is 2040 (for companies operating in the European Union and for activities in the rest of the world).
+As part of its coal policy, DNCA Finance aims to gradually reduce its coal exposure to zero by 2030 for European Union and OECD companies, and by 2040 for other companies.

-This timetable, which is an extension of the Natixis Group's principles at the DNCA level, is also aligned with the Sustainable Development Scenarios (SDS) of the International Energy Agency.
-The activities and deadlines targeted by DNCA's coal policy are as follows:
+This timetable, which reflects the principles of the Natixis group at DNCA Finance level, is also in line with the sustainable development scenarios of the International Energy Agency.

+The activities and deadlines covered by DNCA Finance's coal policy are as follows: